Thóra Arnórsdóttir: Career

 She has worked as a journalist and news editor at the Icelandic National Broadcasting Service and is currently the managing editor of Kveikur, an investigative journalism TV program on the station.
 At Kveikur, Thora was responsible for reporting on the Panama Papers which ultimately led to the resignation of the then prime minister of Iceland and the Fishrot Files that exposed corrupt links between the Namibian government and Samherji, one of Iceland's largest fishing companies.

 Thora was elected as a Yale World Fellow in 2014.
 She has also been a lecturer at the University of Iceland on International Relations and Globalization and works internationally as moderator and MC at various events.

 Thora is also founder and owner of Hugveitan, a documentary production company that has created films including Hrunið (The Crash), a TV-series on the economic crash in Iceland in 2008, At the Bottom of the Fiord: The Last Farmers in Ísafjardardjup and Pioneers – a series on the women that paved the road in Iceland in various fields.
 All were nominated to an Edda-prize, Iceland's TV and Film awards.
 She was the host of Útsvar, Iceland’s most popular quiz show for a decade, from 2007-2017.
 She was nominated as TV-personality of the Year in 2007, 2010, 2011 and 2012 and won the “Peoples´ Choice Award” in 2012 – and nominated for the Journalist Awards in 2009 and 2010.

-On 4 April 2012 she announced would stand against the incumbent, Ólafur Ragnar Grímsson, for the Presidency of Iceland.
+On 4 April 2012 she announced she would stand against the incumbent, Ólafur Ragnar Grímsson, for the Presidency of Iceland.
 The president is elected directly by the public and traditionally, the incumbent would not be challenged.
 This changed in 2012 because of widespread dissatisfaction with the president after 16 years in office, with five candidates challenging him.
 Thora Arnorsdottir got a third of the votes and was a strong runner-up, despite being pregnant with her third child and giving birth to a daughter during the campaign.